geomesa/geomesa-nifi/README.md

 Note that if feature writer caching is enabled, features that are processed may not show up in the data store immediately.
 In addition, any features that have been processed but not flushed may be lost if NiFi shuts down unexpectedly.
-To ensure data is properly flushed, shut down the processor before stopping NiFi.
+To ensure data is properly flushed, stop the processor before shutting down NiFi.

-An alternative to feature writer caching is to use NiFi's built-in `MergeContent` processor to batch up small files.
+Alternatively, NiFi's built-in `MergeContent` processor can be used to batch up small files.

 ### Defining SimpleFeatureTypes and Converters